 My interests in psychology began in my undergraduate years at Stanford, where I was a research assistant in Dr. Jeanne Tsai’s Culture and Emotion lab.
 I was fascinated by the ways that culture and ethnicity (e.g., our cultural backgrounds and values, experiences of being “different” from the majority) can influence the ways we experience and express emotion, communicate with others, and view ourselves and the world.
 In my private practice in San Francisco, I have been able to weave this interest into how I work: whether it’s in working with couples with cultural differences, working with individuals who feel different in some way, or working specifically with Asian Americans who want a therapist who is informed about Asian American cultures and issues.

-Below I provide a list of some of my favorite books on Asian American identity, as well a link to a number of psychosocial measures for Asian American populations.
+Below I provide a list of some of my favorite books on Asian American identity, as well links to further resources and a number of psychosocial measures for Asian American populations.

 Books on Asian American Identity

 Minor Feelings: An Asian American Reckoning by Cathy Park Hong

 * “As the daughter of Korean immigrants, Cathy Park Hong grew up steeped in shame, suspicion, and melancholy.
 She would later understand that these ‘minor feelings’ occur when American optimism contradicts your own reality—when you believe the lies you’re told about your own racial identity.”

 * A portrayal of a Japanese American man’s suffering due to his decision not to swear loyalty to a country that had foresaken his rights as a citizen, and his subsequent struggle in not feeling accepted by his family or peers as either Japanese or American.